jamiemcg10/MyVirtualCookbook/README.md

 ### Using the cookbook

 Once you create an account, you can add recipes and chapters to your cookbook using the _Add Chapter_ and _Add Recipe_ buttons at the top of the screen.
 Recipes can be added to an existing chapter or to a new chapter, but each recipe must belong to a chapter.
 Chapters can be expanded or collapsed by clicking them.
 Clicking a chapter's trash icon will delete that chapter.
 Clicking the edit icon by the chapter name will let you edit the name of the chapter.
 Each recipe has a menu with options to rename or delete that recipe.
+You can drag and drop recipes to re-order them within the chapter and also to move them into other chapters.

 <br>